eProsima/Shapes-Demo-Docs/docs/test4.rst

 =========

 You can select different partitions to create groups of Publishers and Subscribers.
-In this example, you can select between four partitions (A, B, C and D).
+In this example, there are four partitions (A, B, C and D).
 Additionally, you can select the “*” partition, that will be matched against all other partitions.

 First, we must create three Publishers.